fhir-crucible/crucible_ci/README.md

 # CrucibleCI

-CrucibleCI is a gem to run Crucible's {Plan Executor}[https://github.com/fhir-crucible/plan_executor] tests against a FHIR server.
+CrucibleCI is a gem to run Crucible's [Plan Executor](https://github.com/fhir-crucible/plan_executor) tests against a FHIR server.
 It's intended for use in Continuous Integration and other testing systems to validate servers during development.

 ## Installation

-Add this line to your application's Gemfile:fa
+Add this line to your application's Gemfile

 ```ruby
 gem 'crucible_ci'